Sea turtle: Life cycle

-It takes decades for sea turtles to reach sexual maturity.
+Sea turtles are thought to reach sexual maturity from about 10−20 years old depending on species and methodology.
+However, reliable estimates are difficult to ascertain.
 Mature sea turtles may migrate thousands of miles to reach breeding sites.
 After mating at sea, adult female sea turtles return to land to lay their eggs.
 Different species of sea turtles exhibit various levels of philopatry.
 In the extreme case, females return to the same beach where they hatched.
 This can take place every two to four years in maturity.

 The mature nesting female hauls herself onto the beach, nearly always at night, and finds suitable sand in which to create a nest.
 Using her hind flippers, she digs a circular hole 40 to 50 cm deep.
 After the hole is dug, the female then starts filling the nest with her clutch of soft-shelled eggs.
 Depending on the species, a typical clutch may contain 50–350 eggs.
 After laying, she re-fills the nest with sand, re-sculpting and smoothing the surface, and then camouflaging the nest with vegetation until it is relatively undetectable visually.
 She may also dig decoy nests.
 The whole process takes 30 to 60 minutes.
 She then returns to the ocean, leaving the eggs untended.

 Females may lay 1–8 clutches in a single season.
 Female sea turtles alternate between mating in the water and laying their eggs on land.
 Most sea turtle species nest individually.
 But ridley sea turtles come ashore en masse, known as an arribada (arrival).
 With the Kemp's ridley sea turtle this occurs during the day.